cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud-preparations/item.md

 ```

 #### Step 3 - Configure the objectstore
-When the database is correctly updated we need to finalize the migration by adding the object store to the NextCloud configuration.
+When the database is correctly updated we need to finalize the migration by adding the object store to the Nextcloud configuration.
 Therefor edit the file `</path/to/installation>/config/config.json` and add the `objectstore' definition

 ```
   1 'objectstore' =>